-The program is intentional about serving CPS and Chicago-area students, first-generation and students of color.
+The program is intentional about serving CPS and Chicago-area students, first-generation, and students of color.
 The program is free.
 Support is also provided for those in need of a device for e-learning.

 Students have the opportunity to take one of two college-level UIC computer science courses (CS 100: Discovering Computer Science & CS 111: Intro to Programming) and receive 3 college credit hours.
-New for 2021 is a course on Mobile App Development & Design.

 Students make valuable connections to Chicago’s dynamic tech community with daily talks from tech entrepreneurs, technologists, and business and civic leaders.